 Strabismus is a more medical term for squint and you may hear it being used by eye care professionals.

-This page will take a look at childhood squints.
+This information will take a look at childhood squints.

-When you are born, your eyes and brain do not work well together.
+When you are born, your eyes and brain don’t work well together.
 As you grow you use your eyes and brain to see the world and this builds up a connection between them.
 This connection between the eyes and the brain is known as the visual pathway.

 Squints are common and studies suggest that somewhere between 2-3 per cent of children will have a squint.